Optimized signal deduction procedure for the MIEZE spectroscopy technique: Conclusions

 \section{Conclusions}

 We have presented an algorithm to deduce the contrast and the phase of a sinusoidally modulated time series sampled at four data points per oscillation.
-Both, contrast and phase are recovered in agreement with 16 time bins.
-The reconstruction trades in a higher time resolution for less accurate contrast.
+Both contrast and phase are recovered in agreement with 16 time bins. \pink{The methods presented here are adequate to estimate phase and contrast of MIEZE signals.
+Intrinsically all three methods get less accurate in determining the phase as the contrast decreases.
+On the other hand, their accuracy is independent of the initial phase.} The reconstruction trades in a higher time resolution for less accurate contrast.
 Quantitatively, this factor is better than $\frac {\sigma_\mathrm{C0, fit,16}}{\sigma_\mathrm{C0, rec}}\,\geq\,0.9$ compared to the fitting method, but may be compensated by increased statistics, i.e around 20\% prolonged counting time.
 However, using the reconstruction, there is no fitting procedure involved which significantly reduces the required computational burden.
 Thus, this method may be readily applied to a large number of detector pixels as the measurements proceed in time.
+As mentioned above, real time data evaluation will lead to a more efficient use of measurement time, \pink{decreasing the time needed for each experiment}.